Twistedmouse/PERSONAL-NOTE-TAKER/README.md

 ## TESTS:

-I havnt run any tests in a test enviroment, but I have run tests through my browser.
-I found it all works as intended, although the delete function dosnt fully run until the server is restarted.
+I havnt run any tests in a test enviroment, but I have run tests through my browser. <s>I found it all works as intended, although the delete function dosnt fully run until the server is restarted. </s>

 ![](Assets/deleteError.png)

-My server terminal says the object is deleted, but the note remains until I restart the server completely.
+<s> My server terminal says the object is deleted, but the note remains until I restart the server completely.</s>

 ## DEMO: